 A: The two I’ve liked the most are: Ancient Philosophy, and Psalms and Wisdom Writings.

 Q: What is your favorite pastime?

-Q: Is there a particular talent or gift you feel you bring to the seminary community and, eventually, to the Church as a whole?
+Q: Is there a particular talent or gift you feel you bring to the Church as a whole?

 Q: In today’s world, a call to celibacy is seen as radical, if not impossible.
 How have you reconciled the priesthood’s call to celibacy with this challenging cultural perspective?